Jesse Fink: Early career

 Fink began his writing career in sports journalism, working as an editor of sports and nonfiction titles for the Australian arm of book publisher HarperCollins and later as a deputy editor of Inside Sport.
 In 2003, he was nominated for a Walkley Award for a feature about the sports memorabilia industry.
 It was included in the Black Inc. anthology The Best Australian Sportswriting 2004, as was "Safari Politics", a feature on trophy hunting.
 Another Inside Sport feature, "Silent Witness", about mental illness among high-performance athletes, won an Australian Sports Commission Media Award.

 Fink left Inside Sport magazine to work as a soccer writer for Fox Sports Australia in 2006.
 In 2007, under the moniker Half-Time Orange, he began writing soccer columns for SBS Television's The World Game website as well as columns for ESPN Star Sports (later Fox Sports Asia) in Singapore, Tribal Football and The Roar.

-In 2011 departed SBS after an editorial disagreement with late network anchor Les Murray over what he alleged was interference from Murray in his critical reporting of Australia's 2022 World Cup bid and general commentary on Football Federation Australia.
+In 2011 departed SBS after an editorial disagreement with late network anchor Les Murray over what he alleged was interference from Murray in his critical reporting of Australia's 2022 FIFA World Cup bid and general commentary on Football Federation Australia.
 Fink appeared on ABC Television's 7.30 to give his side of the story and in a number of online editorials, including Qatari network Al Jazeera, accused then-FIFA Ethics Committee member Murray of conflict of interest in his SBS position.

 Books

+15 Days in June (2007)

 In 2007 Fink published his first book, 15 Days in June, the story of the Socceroos at the 2006 FIFA World Cup.
 It was re-released by Xoum Publishing in a special e-book edition before the 2014 FIFA World Cup under the new title World Party.
 Socceroos star Tim Cahill wrote the foreword.
 In 2021, the book was chosen for the Untapped project and digital and print editions under the original title were released by Ligature.

+Laid Bare (2012)

 In 2012 Fink published his second book, Laid Bare: One Man’s Story of Sex, Love and Other Disorders (Hachette Australia), a memoir of divorce and dating.
 It was re-published in 2017 by Xoum Publishing (which changed its name to Brio Books in 2018).
 His writing on relationships regularly appeared in News Limited's Sunday Style magazine.

+The Youngs: The Brothers Who Built AC/DC (2013)

 His third book, The Youngs: The Brothers Who Built AC/DC, a ‘critical appreciation’ of Angus Young, George Young and Malcolm Young, was named one of Public Radio International's The World Books of the Year in 2014.
 The New Yorker called it "an essential read for fans of the band".